 The pool was just fab and it wasn’t busy either, at least in April when the high season is behind.
 There was also a sauna and a decent-sized gym which I, unfortunately, didn’t have time to use.
 But nowadays I always check out the gym facilities and book a hotel which has one if I haven’t had time to work out and I know that I won’t have time to find a moderately priced yoga studio nearby.

 Good to Know When Booking This Dog-Friendly Hotel in Bangkok

 The cost is 300 baht/day for your dog which is about average in Bangkok hotels.
 The weight limit is 10 kilos.
 Most likely they would be flexible with this if your pet is clean, friendly and well-behaving.
 They offer a food bowl for your dog and a bed is made.
 To be honest, though, Chase didn’t care too much about it and slept on the floor.
 The bed had an absorbent cover which was perfect to put in the crate for the long flight.

-The hotel is located at 50/5 Sukhumvit Soi 19, meaning it is very close to Asokes’s transportation and shopping hub, though the smaller streets around the hotel were good for walking a dog.
-We didn’t make super long walks but for a few days, these shorter strolls are fine.
-By the way, if you want some more tips on how to make pet travel in Thailand easier, have a look at this post which has a lot of useful advice.
+The hotel is located at 50/5 Sukhumvit Soi 19, meaning it is very close to Asokes’s transportation and shopping hub.
+Despite that, the smaller streets around the hotel were good for walking a dog.
+We didn’t make super long walks but I think feel that if it’s only for a few days, shorter strolls are fine.
+For more info, on how to make pet travel in Thailand easier, have a look at this post which has plenty of useful tips.